 These systems, which were in place by the 1600s, laid the foundations of an increasingly global economy.
 It gradually became easier to send money and commodities abroad.
 By the 1700s, many societies began to rely on paper money instead of coins.

-The first printed paper money
+The History of the first printed paper money

 It is important to note that Westerners were not the first to use printed money.
 It was first used by the Chinese in A.D.
 618-907 and took the form of private statements of credit or receipts.
 The system worked well for several hundred years until an inflation crisis led to its elimination in 1455.